 We are confident in the quality of our program.
 Our program is accredited by the Committee on Professional Training of the American Chemical Society the benchmark of a quality chemistry program.
 Our graduates leave Millikin and go onto successful and distinguished professional careers.
-As noted earlier, all of our graduates either have jobs or have been accepted to professional or graduate school.
-Considering the current economic conditions, it is remarkable that all of our graduates have positions upon graduation.
-We believe this is another example of the quality of our program.
 Furthermore, the university recently undertook an internal self-study project.
 The results of that study ranked the Department of Chemistry as a "high quality" program, one of the few departments in the university to be so designated.
 We therefore know our students gain a quality education that prepares them for professional success and that our program is a high quality program.